pgdogdev/docs/docs/features/sharding/cross-shard-queries/insert.md

 ## Sharded tables

-`INSERT` statements targetting sharded tables will commonly provide the sharding key.
+`INSERT` statements targeting sharded tables will commonly provide the sharding key.
 A notable exception to this rule is tables that shard on the primary key, which is often database-generated, e.g., using a sequence.

 The simplest way to work around this is to use the `pgdog.unique_id()` function to create a unique identifier on the fly, for example: